dukevis/learnr/Mapping/Readme.md

 1. RASTER LIBRARY

-   a.
-Using the raster package will return a RasterLayout object and you will need to visualize using the plot() function
+ - Using the raster package will return a RasterLayout object and you will need to visualize using the plot() function

-   b.
-To import name a variable and use raster() function
-      variable <- raster("folder location.tif")
+ - To import name a variable and use raster() function.
+For example:   variable <- raster("folder location.tif")

-   c.
-To view the map with a legend, use plot()
+ - To view the map with a legend, use plot().
+For example:  plot(variable)
-      plot(variable)

 2. SP PACKAGE

-   a. using the SP package will return a SpatialGridDataFrame and you will need to visualize using the spplot() function.
+ - Using the SP package will return a SpatialGridDataFrame and you will need to visualize using the spplot() function.

-   b.
-To import name a variable and use readGDAL() function
-      variable <- readGDAL("folder location.tif")
+ - To import name a variable and use readGDAL() function.
+For example:   variable <- readGDAL("folder location.tif")

-   c.
-To view the map with a legend, use spplot()
+ - To view the map with a legend, use spplot().
+For example:  spplot(variable)
-      spplot(variable)

 Code on "Rasters.R" script

 RASTERS IN LEAFLET